Medicine Hat: Infrastructure

 Alberta Transportation is currently negotiating with landowners south of the city to secure land for the future Highway 1 (Trans-Canada Highway) bypass.
-The bypass is expected to be constructed in the next 10–20 years.

 The city owns the gas production, gas distribution, electric generation and electric distribution utilities that serve the citizens.
-The city-owned gas utility is the 30th largest natural gas producer (by volume produced) in Canada.

 The city is working on design of the South-West Sector Sanitary Trunk main, extension of South Boundary Road from Strachan Road to South Ridge Drive, and a South-West Sector water transmission line.
 This infrastructure will accommodate the development of new residential communities west of South Ridge Dr, and south of the Seven Persons Creek.

 The city is served by the Medicine Hat Airport and Medicine Hat Transit.

 Acute medical care is provided to residents at Medicine Hat Regional Hospital.

 Beginning in 2009, several ICT business leaders began working together to facilitate economic growth and diversify the local economy by building a robust community network based on fibre optic technologies.